Hopac/Hopac/Benchmarks/README.md

 ---------------------

-If you are interested in writing benchmarks of your own to test the performance of Hopac it is important to be aware a number of pitfalls.
+If you are interested in writing benchmarks of your own to test the performance of Hopac it is important to be aware of a number of pitfalls.

 The first pitfall when trying to benchmark parallel code with .Net is that, by default, .Net uses single-threaded workstation garbage collection.
 Parallel